jcoglan/bake/README.markdown

 ## How does it work?

-Run `./build` in this directory.
+Run `make` in this directory.
 This takes a book written in AsciiDoc, turns it into DocBook, turns that into XSL-FO, and turns that into PDF.
 After generating both the DocBook and FO files, it does some post-processing to add syntax highlighting using a Python script.